Introduction: Space-Saving Kitchen Rack — Easy DIY Project

 Step 4: Add S-Hooks

 Congratulations, the hard part is done!
 You just have to add S-hooks to hang your pots, pans, and kitchen utensils.
 You can either buy them at a hardware or home improvement store or make them yourself.
 DIY S-hooks are easily doable, economical, and allow you to make custom sizes.
 I made mine with a home-made jig and repurposed metal from 3 old wire clothes hangers.
-A tutorial on making S-hooks is beyond the scope of this instructable; I link you to user brbaldwin's excellent instructable or this great video for a detailed explanation on DIY S-hooks.
+A tutorial on making S-hooks is beyond the scope of this instructable; I refer you to user brbaldwin's excellent instructable or this great video for a detailed explanation on DIY S-hooks.

 Hang up your pots, pans, and kitchen utensils, and enjoy!